cjstoddard/Hackberry-Pi/README.md

 ### 5. Change Desktop Environment (DE)

 I am not a big fan of the PIXIE DE or Wayland.
 If you want to change your DE to something else, use Tasksel to install the DE of your choice.
-I would also select Debian desktop environment, this will install things like LibreOffice and GIMP, but if you prefer a minimal setup, then leave it unchecked.
+I would also select Debian desktop environment, this will install programs commonly used with Desktop computers, but if you prefer a minimal setup, then leave it unchecked.

 > sudo tasksel